gloverab/limbo-on-rails/README.md

 To use Limbo, clone it and perform the following:
 * run `bundle install`
 * run `rake db:migrate`
-* run `rake db:seed`
+* that's it!

-Since this is a social app, there is some seed data included in order to give you a feel for how the populated site would function.
+Since this is a social-ish app, and works better with a community feel, there is some seed data included in order to give you a feel for how the populated site would function.
+Run `rake db:seed` to get the site populated.

 ## Using Limbo